TAQUOCANH/PBI_RFM_ANALYSIS/README.md

   <li>Who are the best customer across all product lines?
 With whom should the sales team focus its efforts for building long-term relationships?</li>
   <li>What products are popular and at what rate among customer group?</li>
 </ul>

+### II.
+Dataset

+<p>Dataset: adventureworks2019 (public Google BigQuery dataset)</p>

+<p>Dataset dictionary: Please reach file "Data Dictionary" attached above</p>

+<p>Dataset Schema:</p>  https://i0.wp.com/improveandrepeat.com/wp-content/uploads/2018/12/AdvWorksOLTPSchemaVisio.png?ssl=1

+<p>Dataset access:

+- Log in to your Google Cloud Platform account and create a new project.
+- Navigate to the BigQuery console and select your newly created project.
+- In the navigation panel, select "Add Data" and then "Star a project by name".
+- Enter the project name "adventurework2019"